Search for new phenomena in final states with two opposite-charge, same-flavor leptons, jets, and missing transverse

 Requirements are then placed on \HT depending on the number of jets and on the presence or absence of a b-tagged jet in the event, indicated by the labels ``b tag'' and ``b veto,'' respectively.
+Finally, each SR is divided into multiple bins in \ptmiss, depending on the number of selected jets.
 The precise requirements are summarized in Table~\ref{tab:selections_signalRegions}.

 The first EW on-\PZ search region is denoted the ``\vz'' region and is designed to be sensitive to signatures where a hadronically decaying \PW\ or \PZ boson is produced in conjunction with the leptonically decaying \PZ boson.
 In order to reduce the \ttbar background, events with a b-tagged jet are removed, and we require $\mttwol > 80\GeV$.
 The two jets in the event that are closest in $\phi$ are then required to have a dijet invariant mass $\mjj < 110\GeV$ to be consistent with the hadronic decay of a \PW\ or \PZ boson.
 The SR is then divided into four bins in \ptmiss: 100--150, 150--250, 250--350, and $>350\GeV$.